 Council on Child Abuse of Southern Ohio, Inc. (COCA)

 Cincinnati, Ohio 45229

-Family Nurturing Center — Family Nurturing Center is a nonprofit social service agency that has services and programs focused on the education, prevention, and treatment of all forms of child abuse and neglect.
+Family Nurturing Center is a nonprofit social service agency that has services and programs focused on the education, prevention, and treatment of all forms of child abuse and neglect.
 On this website, you can learn more about the center’s mission, vision, and guiding principles.
-You can also find information about Family Nurturing Center’s programs, including Nurturing Parenting Programs and Child Abuse Treatment Services as well as many others.
+You can also find information about Family Nurturing Center’s programs, including Nurturing Parenting Programs, Child Abuse Treatment Services, and many others.

 Family Nurturing Center

 Britney Haynes was charged with felonious assault and endangering children—second-degree felonies—and also charged with a third-degree felony of endangering children.
 Highland County Juvenile court and Probate Judge Kevin Greer issued his decision at an adjudication and disposition hearing on December 8, 2020.
 The children were ages 15 months and three months old.
 According to Greer, the court found clear and convincing evidence that Haynes caused her children’s injuries, bruises, and fractures.
 Haynes did not see that either child received medical treatment.
 The living conditions in which the children resided were unsanitary and dangerous.
 The children were taken into temporary custody, and Greer issued a rare “no-contact” order for both parents.